 If necessary, we can consult with experts who know how to study or recreate an accident scene involving a truck to determine exactly what happened.
-Contact us at 318-553-5470 for a free consultation.
+We will explore every possible avenue in your truck accident claim.

 For a free legal consultation with a Truck Accident lawyer serving Shreveport, call 800-537-8185

 Proving Negligence Via a Shreveport Truck Accident Lawyer

-When you bring forth a lawsuit against the individual who caused the truck accident that you were involved in, your legal team will attempt to prove negligence on the individual’s part.
+When you file a lawsuit against the individual who caused the truck accident, your legal team will attempt to prove negligence on their part.
 Negligence implies that someone could have prevented the crash.
 Regardless of who the negligent party is, we will attempt to show that the person’s action or inaction played a role in the crash which resulted in your injuries.

 Identifying those Responsible for Your Injuries

-After a commercial truck accident, you may think the driver is the only person at fault.
-However, our investigation may show that more people played a role in the accident.
-If we can prove that others acted negligently, playing a role in the crash, they can be added to the lawsuit to help pay for your losses.
-Beyond the driver, other individuals who may be partially responsible for an accident between your car and a commercial truck include:
+If your Shreveport truck accident lawyer can prove that others acted negligently, playing a role in the crash, they can be added to the lawsuit to help pay for your losses.
+Beyond the driver, other individuals who may be responsible for your accident include: